-Regular staff meetings are an integral part of effective employee communication.
-They are a great opportunity to engage with employees and keep them motivated.
+They are an excellent opportunity to engage with employees and keep them motivated.
 However, we’ve all sat through bad meetings.
-A lot is said, but nothing gets accomplished and when executed poorly they can be a huge waste of everyone’s time.
+A lot is said, but nothing gets accomplished, and when executed poorly, they can be a massive waste of everyone’s time.

 Set clearly defined goals.

 Without a clear and defined agenda, team meetings can head down a proverbial black hole.
 To avoid this, set a well-outlined agenda for the meeting so that your employees know what to expect.

 Break up the monotony.

 Staff meetings have a reputation of being repetitive, pointless, and boring.
 Break that stereotype by making your staff meetings more exciting.
-When employees are not looking forward to a meeting, they are are less likely to be attentive.
+When employees are not looking forward to a meeting, they are less likely to be attentive.

 Designate a leader.

 Have a rotating system where everyone takes turns leading your meetings.
-This approach will keep things fresh and employees will appreciate meetings more.
-They also feel like they’re part of these meetings and in turn, be more invested.
+This approach will keep things fresh, and employees will appreciate meetings more.
+They also feel like they’re part of these meetings and, in turn, be more invested.

 Empower employees to participate.

 One reason team members are not taking part in meetings is that they do not understand its purpose.
 The intention of staff meetings should be relevant and known to all staff.
 This will encourage them to participate in the discussions and be involved in the decision-making.

 Begin staff meetings with something positive that brings everyone together and gets them into the right mindset for a productive session.
-When team members are feeling positive they will be more creative, open, and constructive.
+When team members feel positive, they will be more creative, open, and constructive.

 Set a timer.

 Setting a strict time limit makes staff feel more comfortable as they know hours will not be wasted.
 It also creates a feeling of urgency, which will keep everyone on track and make the meeting more effective.

-Clear communication is an important part of every business so staff meetings are a must.
+Clear communication is an integral part of every business, so staff meetings are a must.
 Consistent and effective staff meetings will have a positive impact on your practice if done correctly.
 If defined goals are set, and the vibe is high energy and positivity, your staff will be ready to do something meaningful.
 Use meetings wisely, and they can be a great business tool.